CrazyCatZhang/Algorithms/Algorithms&Datastructures/Datastructures/src/com/catzhang/linkedlist/josepfu/README.md

 ## 1. Problem Description

- - ### Suppose n people numbered 1, 2,... n sit in a circle, and the person numbered k (1<=k<=n) shall start counting from 1, and the person who counts to m will go out.
+ - ##### Suppose n people numbered 1, 2,... n sit in a circle, and the person numbered k (1<=k<=n) shall start counting from 1, and the person who counts to m will go out.
 The next digit starts to count from 1, and the person who counts to m goes out again, and so on, until everyone goes out, thus generating a sequence of dequeue numbers

 ## 2. Solutions

- - ### Use a circular linked list without a leading node to deal with Josephu's problem: first form a single circular linked list with n nodes, and then count from 1 from the k node.
+ - ##### Use a circular linked list without a leading node to deal with Josephu's problem: first form a single circular linked list with n nodes, and then count from 1 from the k node.
 When m is counted, the corresponding node is deleted from the linked list , And then count from 1 to the next node to be deleted, until the last node is deleted from the linked list and the algorithm ends.

 ## 3. Achieve

- - ### Create circular linked list
+ - ##### Create circular linked list

-    - #### Define the **first** node as the starting node and initialize it to null
+    - ###### Define the ==first== node as the starting node and initialize it to null

    ```java
    private Boy first = null;